Metric (band): Synthetica and Cosmopolis (2012–2014)

 In June 2012, Metric performed as part of the NXNE festival in Toronto.

 On August 21, 2012, the first episode of a documentary about the making of Synthetica, covering events at the band's home studio in Toronto and recording sessions at New York's Electric Lady Studios, was released on the band's YouTube channel.
 The band wrapped up a 25-tour dates US Tour on October 14, 2012.
-They embarked on their first arena tour across Canada, which started in Victoria, BC on November 9, 2012 and ended November 24, 2012 at Air Canada Centre in Toronto, Ontario.
+They embarked on their first arena tour across Canada, which started in Victoria, British Columbia, on November 9, 2012 and ended November 24, 2012 at Air Canada Centre in Toronto, Ontario.

 On November 20, 2012, Metric released a deluxe version of Synthetica, which featured acoustic versions of songs on the album, as well as a cover of "Strange Weather" by Tom Waits.
-In April, 2013 they performed at Coachella Festival.
+In April 2013, they performed at Coachella Festival.

 The band won three awards at 2013 Juno Awards: "Alternative Album of the Year" for Synthetica and "Producer of the Year" for James Shaw.
 The art director/designer/photographer Justin Broadbent also won an award for "Recording Package of the Year" for Synthetica.
 In June 2013, Synthetica was longlisted for the 2013 Polaris Music Prize.

 On July 1, 2013, Metric performed at Parliament Hill on Canada Day for then-Prime Minister Stephen Harper.

 The band spent 2014 writing for their upcoming sixth studio album.
-They also played at several festivals around North America including a return to Pemberton Music Festival (the band played the original 2008 festival), and Riot Fest and Made In America LA.
+They also played at several festivals around North America including a return to Pemberton Music Festival (the band played the original 2008 festival), Riot Fest, and Made In America LA.